 In 2005, Caroline was appointed Manager, Paintings and Sculpture, Australian Galleries, Melbourne until 2014.

 Caroline was an Honorary Creative Fellow at the State Library of Victoria, and in February 2014 she undertook a writer’s residency at the Bundanon Trust, NSW.
-She is currently completing a history of Australian Galleries.
+She has recently completed a highly regarded publication titled: Australian Galleries: The Purves Family Business.
+The First Four Decades 1956 – 1999.

 Caroline is also a contributor to the Australian Dictionary of Biography and is a valuer for the Australian Government Cultural Gifts Program.